tomas-862/misc/CCNP_SP_SPCORE/README.md

   - This directory focuses on the basics of network automation.

 - **2_Automation_advanced_PY/**:
-  - This directory delves into advanced network automation topics.
+  - This directory covers advanced network automation topics.

 ## Resources Used
 - **INE Learning Portal**: